What is Foster Care Like? 4 Steps to Understanding It

 Foster care is a system that exists to help children who have been removed from their homes live in a safe environment while the court works to reunite them with their biological families.
 Foster parents provide stability and support for these children as they wait for their cases to be resolved.

-Foster care is a journey.
-It can take months or years, depending on the situation of your child and their family.
-In foster care, you’re responsible for both physical and emotional needs of the child in your home.
-This means that you need to make sure they are fed, clothed and have shelter.
+Foster care is a journey that can take months or years, depending on the situation of your child and their family.
+In foster care, you’re responsible for both the physical and emotional needs of the child in your home.
+This means that you need to make sure they are fed, clothed, and have shelter.
 You’ll also help them with schoolwork if needed as well as provide any medical treatment they might need (such as therapy sessions).

-Children in foster care can be traumatized by their experiences, and also have different needs than other children.
+2. Children in foster care can be traumatized by their experiences and also have different needs than other children.

 what is foster care like